DeepRegNet/DeepReg/demos/unpaired_ct_abdomen/README.md

 - [Install DeepReg](https://deepreg.readthedocs.io/en/latest/getting_started/install.html);

-- Change the working directory to the root directory DeepReg
+- Change the working directory to the root directory of DeepReg project;

 - Run [demo_data.py] to download and extract all files, and to split the data into training, validation and testing.
 If the data has already been downloaded.
-This will also download the pre-trained models
+This will also download the pre-trained models:

 ```bash
 python ./demos/unpaired_ct_abdomen/demo_data.py